ronami/meta-typing/README.md

 ## 📚 Meta-Typing

-> Lodash's functions implemented with TypeScript's type system
+> Lodash's functions and other algorithms implemented with TypeScript's type system

 ### Introduction